RedHatInsights/insights-ingress-go/development/README.md

 Once the local environment is running, you must setup the buckets in Minio so that ingress has something to write to.

 1. Login to localhost:9000 using the creds found in `.env`
+   + Note: accessing localhost:9000 will forward you to minio console which runs on a dynamic port.
+Access the api by referencing the ip of minio directly, shown on app startup.
+Example:
+     + > podman start -a development_minio_1 <br> API: http://10.89.0.12:9000  http://127.0.0.1:9000
+     + for more info see: [Minio Static vs Dynamic Port Assignment](https://docs.min.io/minio/baremetal/console/minio-console.html#static-vs-dynamic-port-assignment)
+   + username = `MINIO_ACCESS_KEY`, password = `MINIO_SECRET_KEY`
-2. Click the plus sign in the bottom right corner
+2. Click the `Create Bucket +` sign in the top right corner
-3. Click create bucket
-4. Create a bucket called `insights-upload-perma`
+3. Create a bucket called `insights-upload-perma`
-5. Once created, over over the name in the left navigation menu and click the 3 dots.
+4. Once created, over over the name in the left navigation menu and click the 3 dots.
-6. Click "edit policy"
+5. Click "edit policy"
-7. Change the dropdown box to "Read and Write"
+6. Change the dropdown box to "Read and Write"

 ## Building and Running Ingress from Source